JanSharp/phobos/notes.md

 `foo == false` to `not foo` optimization if foo is known to never be `nil` `foo == true` to `foo` with "convert to bool flag" optimization

--- TODO: osx is actually macOS nowadays.
-Incorporate that into the readme somehow

 -- TODO: make thumbnail and icons.
 Or rather, ask for help

--- TODO: write initial changelog

 -- TODO: proof read readme and maybe add library note

 -- TODO: tail calls

--- TODO: security warning readme note about running foreign binaries on your system